 - Earn more than half of their income in the form of commissions; and

-Outside salespersons are also excluded from California minimum wage and overtime compensation laws.
+Outside salespersons are also excluded from laws on minimum wage and Overtime Pay in California.
 This exemption applies to employees who:

 - Spend more than half of their work time away from the employer’s place of business; and